roberto314/Rancho-RT1000-SCSI-8-Bit/README.md

 * C: 1019 / H:64 / S:32 1020 MB (FAT16/6) spc=32,spf=0xFF: works
 * C:  946 / H:64 / S:32 947 MB (FAT16/6) spc=32,spf=0xED: doesn't work
 * C:  946 / H:64 / S:32 947 MB (FAT16/6) spc=32,spf=0xFB: doesn't work

+It should be said that the Corel Drivers and BIOS is the way to go!